Carpe-Hora/SmsSender/index.md

 * `getRecipient()` string representing the recipient's phone number;
 * `getBody()` the message, as sent by the provider;

-The chSmsSender's API is fluent, you can write:
+The SmsSender's API is fluent, you can write:

 {% highlight php %}
 <?php